Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

-We derive a non primitive recursive lower bound on the computation of the words $w_1,\dots,w_n$, already in the case of Petri nets.
-Indeed, the size of a covering tree can be non primitive recursive compared to the size of the Petri net \cite[who attribute the idea to Hack]{cardoza}.
-Using the same insight, we demonstrate that the words $w_1,\dots,w_n$ themselves can be of non primitive recursive size.
-This complexity is thus inherent to the computation of the $w_i$'s.
+We derive a non primitive-recursive lower bound on the computation of the words $w_1,\dots,w_n$, already in the case of Petri nets.
+Indeed, the size of a covering tree can be non primitive-recursive compared to the size of the Petri net \cite[who attribute the idea to Hack]{cardoza}.
+Using the same insight, we demonstrate that the words $w_1,\dots,w_n$ themselves can be of non primitive-recursive size.
+This complexity is thus inherent to the computation of the~$w_i$'s.